Dharana23/Time-Series/README.md

 # Time-Series
-Time-series data analysis with numpy, pandas and statsmodels and time-series forecasting
+Time-Series analysis and forecasting using numpy, pandas and statsmodels